Decoding 3/10 as a Percentage: A full breakdown

 Q: Can a percentage be greater than 100%?

 A: Yes, a percentage can be greater than 100%.
-This indicates a quantity that is more than the whole.
-For example, a 150% increase in sales means sales have increased by 50% more than the original amount.
+That said, this indicates a quantity that is more than the whole.
+Here's one way to look at it: a 150% increase in sales means sales have increased by 50% more than the original amount.

 -